Measurement of the static Stark Shift of the $7s \ ^2S_{1/2}$ level in atomic cesium

-In this measurement, we apply a large dc electric field to the atoms, and drive a Doppler-free two-photon $6s ^2S_{1/2}\rightarrow 7s ^2S_{1/2}$ transition, illustrated in Fig.~\ref{fig:E_level_diagram} using the output of a 1079 nm external cavity diode laser (ECDL).
+In this measurement, we apply a large adjustable dc electric field to the atoms, and drive a Doppler-free two-photon $6s ^2S_{1/2}\rightarrow 7s ^2S_{1/2}$ transition using the output of a 1079 nm external cavity diode laser (ECDL).
 This transition has a symmetric, near-lifetime-limited lineshape that does not vary with the applied dc electric field.
 This results in a simple accurate line center determination that is critical to measuring high precision Stark polarizabilities.
-We measure the shift in the transition frequency as a function of the applied electric field and determine the static polarizability.